jeroenvandisseldorp/ksml/docs/reference/index.md

 You can read through these reference topics in order for a comprehensive understanding, or jump to specific topics as needed:

-1. Start with [KSML Definition Reference](definition-reference.md) and [Stream Type Reference](stream-type-reference.md) to understand the basic structure and data model
+1. Start with [KSML Definition Reference](definition-reference.md) to understand the basic structure, stream types, and data model
 2. Move on to [Data Types](data-type-reference.md) and [Notations](notation-reference.md) to learn about data handling
 3. Explore [Functions](function-reference.md) to see how to implement custom logic
 4. Learn about [Operations](operation-reference.md) to understand all the ways you can process your data
-5. Study [Pipelines](pipelines.md) to learn how data flows through your application
+5. Study [Pipeline Reference](pipeline-reference.md) to learn how data flows through your application
 6. Review advanced tutorials for production-ready applications
 7. Finish with [Configuration Reference](configuration-reference.md) for deployment settings